UPPMAX/HPC-python/docs/common/login.rst

             - you have have a folder to work in
             - you can start a text editor

-    - We will also download exercise snippets and solutions that you can work with. `Use the tarball with exercises <https://uppmax.github.io/R-matlab-julia-HPC/common/use_tarball.html>`_
+    - We will also download exercise snippets and solutions that you can work with. `Use the tarball with exercises <https://uppmax.github.io/HPC-python/common/use_tarball.html>`_

-    - If/when you have done all this, see you at 10:00 sharp!
-Else, see you in this session.

 .. admonition:: Cluster-specific approaches